The Shape of a Mother The Shape of a Mother The Shape of a Mother The Shape of a Mother The Shape of a Mother

 My fiance is loking to be intimate and I just hate the thought of exposing myself to him.
 He’s several years younger and has a permanent 6-pack, and although he would never say anything bad about the way I look, I can’t deal with the thought of him being secretly turned off by what’s happened to my body.
 I know I am.

-18 Responses to “Really Having a Hard Time With This (Kali)”
+21 thoughts on “Really Having a Hard Time With This (Kali)

 kali, my heart goes out to you and your family.
 I understand that confidence is not where you want it right now and its directly linked to your body image. i personally don’t think it’s very bad. you’ve had several pregnancies and as we get older, our bodies do get a little more stubborn.
 It doesn’t mean, however that we just have to settle for what it does. very pleased to see that you’ve started back at the gym. what is your plan? nutritional and fitness? would love to hear from you, billboardz360@gmail.com. thanks so much for sharing.